yjpictures/mdPDFinator/.github/README.md

 ## Developing

-This python project has been setup poetry.
+This python project has been setup with poetry.

 ### First time dev setup